 Get others to buy into your campaign.
-Get them involved in a video so they want to share it round for you.
+Get them involved in a video or something so they want to share it round for you.

 Use consistent branding